 - Industrial or farming accidents.
 The biggest culprits here are high-speed rollers, press machines, and conveyor belts.
 (You also see a lot of brachial plexus injuries with these machines as well.)
 Often, these are workers' compensation cases.
 But there are also a large number of defective product industrial accident degloving cases because, quite often, these injuries are foreseeable, but the manufacturer failed to install a safety feature that would have protected the worker from the injury.
 So many of these cases are both workers' compensation claims and civil personal injury case.

 Below are verdicts and settlements in degloving injury cases in recent years.
-Keep in mind, these results do not predict the results in future cases, and cases that seem aligned might not be because of the zillions of variables that go into how insurance companies, lawyers, and ultimately juries value these claims.
+Keep in mind, these results do not predict trial or settlement amounts in future cases, and cases that seem aligned might not be because of the zillions of variables that go into how insurance companies, lawyers, and ultimately juries determine the appropriate compensation payouts for these claims.

 Why do you not see more verdicts in these cases?
 Insurance companies are not foolish enough to let these cases go to trial.
-Many defendants require confidential settlements so that lawyers like us cannot report the results of our verdicts to the world.
-So the universe of cases we can show you is somewhat small.
+Many defendants require confidential settlements so that lawyers like us cannot report the settlement amounts to the world.
+So the universe of degloving injury settlements our lawyers can show you is somewhat small.

 - 2015, New York: $1.8 Million Settlement.
 An elderly female tourist from Germany is hit while standing on the sidewalk.
 The woman suffered multiple leg injuries, including a degloving injury to the ankle.
 She had an external fixation device placed and underwent several surgeries before returning to Germany.

 - March 2014, Alabama: $4,000,000 Verdict: A construction worker was working as a temporary employee at a local farm.
-While attempting to build a fence, his clothes caught in the drill.
+While attempting to build a fence, his clothes were caught in the drill.
 Before he had time to react, the skin on his genitals became pulled in as well.
 He ultimately suffered a horrific -- there is no other way to describe it -- degloving injury to his genitals.
 He blamed his employer on some level, of course.
-But Plaintiff also claimed that the manufacturer could have installed a safety guard on the equipment.
+But his degloving injury lawyer also claimed that the manufacturer could have installed a safety guard on the equipment.

-- September 2011, New York: $20,316,049 Verdict: A 59 year-old housekeeper was attempting to cross the stree when she was struck by a bus.
+- September 2011, New York: $20,316,049 Verdict: A 59-year-old housekeeper was attempting to cross the street when she was struck by a bus.
 She was rushed to a local hospital where she was treated for injuries to her arm, buttocks, eye, foot, and head.
 She was initially treated for a degloving injury of the upper portion of her right arm.
-Unfortunately the injuries proved more severe and she ultimately required an above elbow amputation, as well as a below knee amputation to her left leg.
+Unfortunately, the injuries proved more severe and she ultimately required an above elbow amputation, as well as a below-knee amputation to her left leg.
 She underwent a total of 20 operations and multiple skin grafts over three months of hospitalization as well as seven months of physical therapy and rehab.
 Just when things started to show slight improvement, her retinae detached, causing blindness of the eye.
-She sued the bus driver, MTA, and New York City Transit Authority for negligence.
+She hired a degloving lawyer and sued the bus driver, MTA, and New York City Transit Authority for negligence.
 Plaintiff claimed she had the pedestrian signal permitting her to cross the intersection.
 Defendants denied liability, arguing the credibility of Plaintiff’s video evidence of her crossing the street.
 Obviously, that was a big mistake.

-- June 2011, New Jersey: $1,400,000 Settlement: A 53 year-old factory worker at a meat processing plant was cleaning the moving conveyor belt when her right arm became caught between the belt and drive gear.
+- June 2011, New Jersey: $1,400,000 Settlement: A 53-year-old factory worker at a meat processing plant was cleaning the moving conveyor belt when her right arm became caught between the belt and drive gear.
 She suffered severe crush injuries in her arm, as well as a degloving injury, a dislocated elbow, and multiple fractures.
-Her injuries required multiple surgeries, but unfortunately she is now permanently disabled with a loss of strength and sensation in her right arm.
-She sued the machine’s manufacturer and her employer for negligence.
-Plaintiff claimed the design of the machine was defective and lacked appropriate warning.
-She also claimed Defendant Employer was negligent in improperly instructing her to clean the machine while it was running.
-Defendant Manufacturer claimed Defendant Employer was liable for Plaintiff’s injuries as their instructions were contrary to industry practice.
-The parties agreed to settle for $1,400,000.
+Her injuries required multiple surgeries, but unfortunately, she is now permanently disabled with a loss of strength and sensation in her right arm.
+She hired an attorney and filed a lawsuit against the machine’s manufacturer and her employer for negligence.
+Plaintiff claimed the design of the machine was defective and lacked an appropriate warning.
+She also claimed her employer was negligent in improperly instructing her to clean the machine while it was running.
+The manufacturer claimed employer was liable for Plaintiff’s injuries as their instructions were contrary to industry practice.
+The parties agreed to a settlement amount of $1,400,000.

 - November 2004, North Carolina: $2,300,000 Settlement: A woman was riding as a passenger in her friend’s vehicle when her side was broadsided by a tractor-trailer.
 The car flipped several times and she suffered severe injuries as a result of the crash.
 She was treated for a ghastly degloving injury to her right wrist, requiring multiple skin and muscle grafts to reconstruct what could be salvaged.
 She ultimately lost one and a half fingers and part of the mobility of her wrist.
-She sued the tractor trailer driver for negligence.
-The parties agreed to settle during mediation in the amount of $2,300,000.
+She sued the tractor-trailer driver for negligence.
+The parties agreed to a settlement amount $2,300,000.

-We are a Maryland based firm that handles serious personal injury and wrongful death cases.
-If you have a claim and need a lawyer experienced in battling and defeating these insurance companies, call us at 800-553-8082 or get a free case evaluation online.
+Our degloving injury lawyers handle serious personal injury and wrongful death cases.
+If you have a claim and need a lawyer experienced in battling and defeating these insurance companies, call our law firm at 800-553-8082 or get a free case evaluation online.